nameko/nameko-tracer/README.md

     # config.yaml
     ENTRYPOINT_LOGGING:
+        ENABLED: True  # mandatory, disables the logger if not set or missing
         EXCHANGE_NAME: "monitoring"
         ROUTING_KEY: "entrypoint_log"
         SERIALIZER: "json" # Optional.
 For example, json, raw, or pickle.
 Defaults to 'json'